 Kat Savino, Consultant, is a fiction writer, poet and essayist who holds a BA in English from Montclair State University and an MFA in fiction writing from Columbia University.
 She has also worked at Columbia’s Writing Center, where she served as assistant director, and as a writing instructor for LEDA (Leadership Enterprise for a Diverse America).
 Her specialties include brainstorming, literary analysis, application writing, creative writing, gender studies, and ESL.
 Her writing has appeared in publications such as Marie Claire, Narratively, DIAGRAM, and The Los Angeles Review.
 She was the 2011 recipient of A Room of Her Own’s Orlando Prize in poetry.

-Shannon Azzato Stephens, Consultant, holds a BA in Creative Writing from Carnegie Mellon University and an MPhil in Creative Writing from Trinity College, Dublin.
-She has taught in writing centers at the University of Rochester, Carnegie Mellon University, and Columbia University.
+Shannon Azzato Stephens, Consultant, holds a BA in Creative Writing from Carnegie Mellon University and an M.Phil. in Creative Writing from Trinity College, Dublin.
+She has taught in writing centers, classrooms, or online at Columbia University, Johns Hopkins University, Carnegie Mellon University, Borough of Manhattan Community College, and the Fashion Institute of Technology.
 While serving in AmeriCorps, she also taught basic skills writing and literacy in Mississippi public schools.
-Her short stories, poetry, and essays have appeared in journals including The Sugar House Review, The Susquehanna Review, Coal Hill Review, Commonline Journal, Icarus, and Anderbo.
-Her specialties include creative writing, essay structure and organization, brainstorming, reading comprehension, and incorporating research into academic papers.
+Her short stories, poetry, and essays have appeared in journals including The Sugar House Review, Coal Hill Review, and Anderbo.
+As a consultant, her specialties include essay structure and organization, brainstorming, argumentation, and reading comprehension.
+She is an editor of the Writing Center’s online journal of student writing, The Lexington Review.

 Joshua Weber, Consultant, holds a BA in English Literature from Southern Methodist University, and received an MFA from New York University.
 He has taught creative writing and is currently a Lecturer in Expository Writing at NYU.
 His areas of consulting expertise are in literary interpretation, essay structure, brainstorming ideas, and critical reading.
 Other interests are history, film, and fiction.

-Carin Jean White, Consultant, is a theatre and visual artist.
-Recent projects include adapting Hamlet and directing a production entitled Hamlet CU3ED that bridged art installation and theatre; Dealing with Ophelia, a dance-theatre piece, presented at Governor’s Island and DUMBO Arts Festival; and Icarus, a new work in development.
+Carin White, Consultant, is a theatre and visual artist.
+Recent projects include adapting Hamlet and directing a production entitled Hamlet CU3ED that bridged art installation and theatre Dealing with Ophelia, a dance-theatre piece, presented at Governors Island and DUMBO Arts Festival and Icarus, a new work in development.
 She completed her MFA in Directing at Columbia University studying under Anne Bogart and Brian Kulick.
-She currently teaches writing at Yeshiva University.